ravem/synology-pcloud-and-rclone/README.md

 Important: Since this can cause data loss, test first with the --dry-run or the --interactive/-i flag.

 rclone sync -i SOURCE remote:DESTINATION
-Note that files in the destination won't be deleted if there were any errors at any point.
+Note that files in the destination won't be deleted if there are any errors at any point.
 Duplicate objects (files with the same name, on those providers that support it) are also not yet handled.`

-First case:
+Example:
 you want to mirror ALL the content of the folder DATA that's in your pcloud storage IN your NAS.

 Find in your NAS the location of the destination folder, it should be in /PATH/TO/NAME_OF_YOUR_VOLUME.